ibm-cloud-docs/vpc/block_storage_is_view.md

 ```
 {: screen}

-## Viewing block storage volumes from the API
+## Viewing block storage volumes with the API
 {: #viewing-block-storage-api}
 {: api}